disusered/blog/src/content/blog/phoenix-with-typescript.md

 mix phx.new phoenix_typescript
 ```

 After accepting the defaults, we need to configure the database in `config/dev.exs` and initialize the database.
 I will be using PostgreSQL, but you can use any database you want.
 I will be using Docker Compose to run PostgreSQL, but you can use any method you want.
-The following example will use the default values scaffolded by Phoenix, but you may want to change these values to match your environment.
+The following example will use the default values scaffolded by Phoenix, but you may want to change these values to match our environment.

 ```sh
 # Go to the Phoenix directory